 When using lots of dependencies in your Symfony projects, some of them may

 contain security vulnerabilities.
-That's why Symfony includes a command called
+That's why the Symfony local server

-security:check that checks your
+check:security that checks your

-security vulnerability in your installed dependencies:
+file to find known security vulnerabilities in your installed dependencies:

 A good security practice is to execute this command regularly to be able to

 check:security command terminates with a non-zero exit code if

 any of your dependencies is affected by a known security vulnerability.

 This way you can add it to your project build process and your continuous

 integration workflows to make them fail when there are vulnerabilities.